 The DEP is actively pursuing additional funding sources to address the increasing drinking water infrastructure financial needs.
 On October 22, 2020, the DEP published proposed amendments to the Final Federal Fiscal Year ("FFY") 2017, 2018, 2019, 2020/SFY 2018, 2019, 2020, 2021 CWSRF & DWSRF IUPs as a result of the Water Infrastructure Finance and Innovation Act of 2014 (WIFIA).
 The Water Bank anticipates using WIFIA funds for a portion of the I-Bank share of long-term loans.
 The funds are expected to be available to the I-Bank at a lower interest rate than market rate bonds, thereby freeing up a portion of the DEP share normally allocated to projects.
 Further, the SFY2021 State budget included a \$60 million appropriation for the Clean Water and Drinking Water programs, of which \$10M is allocated for Clean Water match.
 The remaining \$50M will be used to fund additional drinking water projects, split to allocate \$25M to DEP and \$25M to I-Bank that can be leveraged to fund approximately \$113M in projects.
-The DEP is setting aside \$3M of the appropriation to provide direct grants to water systems serving fewer than 500 persons that do not meet the credit eligibility requirements of the Water Bank Financing Program credit policy which prevents them from qualifying for funding through the existing loan packages.

-The amendments to the DWSRF FFY2021 IUP are described in further detail below.
-Everything in this Intended Use Plan is subject to appropriation.
+The proposed DWSRF FFY2021 IUP and amended FFY2020 IUP are described in further detail below.